allow users to upload images

 …and more!

-So what else makes WPForms the best plugin to upload images?
+So what else makes WPForms the best plugin for uploading images?

-For starters, they have an image upload form template which makes it even easier to let users upload images.
-And all of their forms are responsive—in other words, they look great on mobile and load fast.
+Well while it’s certainly not strictly an image upload plugin, they do have an image upload form template that makes it even easier for users to upload images.
+All of their forms are responsive—in other words, they look great on mobile and load fast.

 Plus, WPForms is secure.
 You don’t have to give users any login information when they upload a photo.
 Everything they need is on the image upload form.